 As we all know, the "Allies" (including the USSR) were victorious in the Second World War.
 Since then, there has been a radical shift in "Egalitarian" or "liberal" or "leftist" thinking, whatever you wish to call it, in the USA and much of the West generally.
 This was not a natural or accidental development, but was planned and orchestrated.
 After WWII, communists infiltrated the US (government, media, academia, etc) in a plan called "The long march through the institutions."
 (I may elaborate this on this concept in a later post)

 In the 1960s the communists recognized that they couldn't convince Americans or the West as a whole of the values of communism.
-This was largely because of the revelations from Khrushchev about Stalin's murderous cult of personality, Solzhenitsyn's "One Day in the Life of Ivan Denisovich", and "The Gulag Archipelago" also by Solzhenitsyn came out.
+This was largely because of the revelations from Khrushchev about Stalin's murderous cult of personality, Solzhenitsyn's "One Day in the Life of Ivan Denisovich" and "The Gulag Archipelago" also were released.
 So there was no way the people could be convinced to adopt communism on ideological or economic grounds.
-So what did did do?
+So what did they do?

 Mainly, 2 things:

 1. They infiltrated and took over our institutions through an ideological subversion and psychological warfare program, demoralizing and brainwashing the American [and western] public.
 This is discussed in more detail below.

 2. They passed the 1965 immigration Act, importing populations that would continue to vote democrat as it increasingly slid to the left.
 I mean, if you can't convince the people to vote for what you want, then just get new voters!
 This also includes desegregation, "Civil Rights", and all the other "Social justice" movements of the '60s.